rcardin/scala-days-2025/deck.md

 # &nbsp;&nbsp;Fun Fact 🤡

-Which is the first try of an effect system on the JVM? 🤔
+Which is the first (involuntary) try of an effect system on the JVM?

 ### 🤪 Java Checked Exceptions 🤪